wellers-mod/usn-73-ssn-seawolf/README.md

 ## Installation
 1) Ensure you are starting with a fresh install of Cold Waters and DotMod v0.4a-2.
+2) Download the latest version of the mod from [Releases](https://github.com/wellers/usn-73-ssn-seawolf/releases).
-2) If you use JSGME with Cold Waters, add the mod to your MODS folder and activate through JSGME.exe.
+3) If you use JSGME with Cold Waters, unzipped the contents of the downloaded zip into the "MODS" folder - this usually resides under your Cold Waters installation directory.
+4) Open JSGME.
+The addon should appear under "Available Mods".
+5) Activate the mod.

+_Note:_ if you don't want to install the mod using JSGME, you can just copy the mod's "ColdWaters_Data" folder into your Cold Waters installation directory - the content matches the folder structure.

 _Note:_ if you don't use JSGME, you can just copy the mod's content into your Cold Waters installation directory as the content matches the folder structure.